JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 ### Solution

-Make sure jQuery is not included more than once in your page.
+Make sure that jQuery is not included more than once in your page.
 Remove any duplicate `script` references to jQuery.
-Include all [required Kendo JavaScript files]({% slug jquerysupport_kendoui %}).
+Include all [required Kendo JavaScript files](https://docs.telerik.com/kendo-ui/intro/supporting/jquery-support).

-### Widgets Cannot Be Initialized in Internet Explorer Compatibility Mode
+### Issue: Widgets Cannot Be Initialized in Internet Explorer Compatibility Mode

-Kendo widgets provide a WAI-ARIA support, which means that some ARIA-specific attributes are added to the HTML element.
-When a widget tries to add an ARIA attribute using [jQuery's `attr` method](http://api.jquery.com/attr/), which in turn calls the [`Element.setAttribute` method](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute), the Internet Explorer in Compatibility mode will raise a JavaScript error with the following message:
+Kendo widgets provide a WAI-ARIA support.
+This means that some ARIA-specific attributes are added to the HTML element.
+When a widget tries to add an ARIA attribute using [jQuery's `attr` method](http://api.jquery.com/attr/), which in turn calls the [`Element.setAttribute` method](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute), Internet Explorer in Compatibility mode will raise a JavaScript error with the following message:

 * SCRIPT3: Member not found (in Internet Explorer 10+ in Compatibility Mode)